 Ekkamai has a hipster vibe and plenty of bars and restaurants.
 You may also want to check out Phrom Phong, a pleasant, relaxed area of town with a large park and lots of coffee shops.

 To find an apartment in Bangkok, you can use a real estate agent or use websites including DDproperty, Hipflat and Baht&Sold.
-Craigslist can also be useful, or otherwise you can start with monthly Airbnb rentals until you find somewhere more permanent.
+Craigslist can also be useful, or otherwise you can start with Airbnb until you find somewhere more permanent.

 Cost of living in Bangkok

 Depending on which neighborhood you choose to live in, the rough cost of living for one person in Bangkok is 40,000 baht, around $1,000 USD.

 The main way to keep your living costs low is to eat street food instead of restaurant meals.
 It’s hardly a chore: the Bangkok street food is some of the best on Planet Earth!

 From pad Thai to som tam (papaya salad) and Kuay Teow Reua (boat noodles), dishes cost as little as $1.
 You can also shop for fresh ingredients at local markets rather than pay close to Western prices in Thai supermarkets.